colemanjj/Spudnik-07/README.md

             + 857.39*compensationVolatge)*0.5*K; //convert voltage value to tds value and multiply by calibration K.
 */
 // coefficients for the following equation derived from calibration to
- // hundreds of specific conductance readings taken by an Onset logger running in parallel with the Spudnik
+ // hundreds of specific conductance readings taken at SandL04 by an Onset logger running in parallel with the Spudnik
        SpC= ( 18.835*averageVoltage*averageVoltage*averageVoltage
             + 24.823*averageVoltage*averageVoltage
             + 624.194*averageVoltage) /compensationCoefficient * K; //convert voltage value to SpC value, then correct for temp